 These Core Functions are shown as samples in Appendix B. All students must carefully review the specific core functions for their program.
-All students' confirmations that they meet the core
+All students' confirmations that they meet the core functions are kept electronically.

 Section II: Audiology Degree Programs

 Overview